Barham, John Kenneth Interview

 Where did you do that?

 Down the port here.
 My father bought me a P Class yacht, the small one, only about eight or nine feet long, you know.
-Little sail boats, and I learnt how to sail it.
-And my brother used to come out with me sometimes on the yacht.
+Little sail boats, and I learnt how to sail it, and my brother used to come out with me sometimes on the yacht.

 My other brothers [sons] in Napier … Chris is a house painter, and Mark works for a stevedoring company down at the port; and of course Buzz has got his business, he’s got about thirty on the staff, you know.